pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Json_Graphs.md

 ## To make a chart

-The simplest chart is like the table: dd in the UI : { } JSON element and add add a **"chartType": "standard"** and also a **"chartCommand": "AddYTime<[[CHARACTERISTICNAME]]Record>(addResult, [[CHARACTERISTICNAME]]RecordData)"**.
+The simplest chart is like the table: dd in the UI : { } JSON element and add add a **"chartType": "ytime"** and also a **"chartCommand": "AddYTime<[[CHARACTERISTICNAME]]Record>(addResult, [[CHARACTERISTICNAME]]RecordData)"**.
 You will need both commands;
 without the first the chart won't be made, and without the second the chart won't be added to.
 The resulting chart UI in the XAML and code-behind will be a time-oriented chart with one line per data value in the Type data.